ALJCepeda/barejs/README.md

  6. **keys** - An array of the keys of the object
  7. **values** - An array of the values of the object
  8. **toArray** - Transforms into an array of `{key, value}` pairs
- 9. **sum** - Reduces by adding.
-Return true/false from cb to sum value

 ###### Other